bligneri/blog/content/en/post/from-product-manager-to-platform-manager-the-partners-impact-1-5.md

 draft = false
 image = "/blog/images/max/800/1-a1yyxncgq03-npu9jqczjg.jpg"
 slug = "from-product-manager-to-platform-manager-the-partners-impact-1-5"
-summary = "Platform Managers listen to the voice of the developer.\n\nWhat is platform, the platform manager role, the partner’s impact" tags = ["Product Manager", "Plaform"] title = "From Product Manager to Platform Manager — the Partners’ Impact(1/5)"
+summary = "Platform Managers listen to the voice of the developer." tags = ["Product Manager", "Plaform"] title = "From Product Manager to Platform Manager — the Partners’ Impact(1/5)"
 +++